AriRice/Leiothlypis_first_chapter/README.md

 6. Run step 06 interactively if you don't already have a .dict file available for your reference genome.
 (Note that this step can be done any point before you do the genotyping).

 7. Make the genotyping script in 09_genotyping_scripts.
 Run it from that folder.
+7a.
+Transfer the histogram PDFs to a local computer and make sure there's nothing weird going on with them (First contamination check)

 8. Create the scaffolds.txt file in the main directory (All ref. chromosomes >1 mbp, as seen in the .dict file from step 6).
 Then run Step_08_merge_vcfs.sh from the genotyping scripts folder.